(How to) Accept Reality: A Powerful Way to Feel Better in Difficult Situations!

 But BEWARE “Spiritual Bypassing”!

 We must take care of ourselves!
 Our needs are an expression of who we are.
-Accepting reality is an important step, because it gets us out of a combative approach to the existing situation – a battle we can’t win.
+Accepting reality is an important step, because it gets us out of a combative approach to the existing situation—a battle we can’t win.

-But there is a risk:
+So there is a risk:

 • AND we should not force ourselves to settle for accepting a situation when there ARE things we can do to feel better.